moorepants/eme185/content/pages/instructor-guide.rst

 Announcements:

 - Signup for Spring meetings are due Friday.
-- Proposal will be due end of next week.
+- Proposal will be due end of week 6.

 Tasks: